vsrinivas/fuchsia/development/benchmarking/running_on_ci.md

 * Peridot: [//peridot/tests/benchmarks](https://fuchsia.googlesource.com/peridot/+/master/tests/benchmarks)
 * Topaz: [//topaz/tests/benchmarks](https://fuchsia.googlesource.com/topaz/+/master/tests/benchmarks)

-These shell scripts are writting using a helper library called [Runbenchmarks].
+These shell scripts are written using a helper library called [Runbenchmarks].
 Add a command to the appropriate script to execute your test.
 See the existing commands for examples.